rvshi/bme590hrm/README.md

 - Calculates several class attributes from the data:
   - `time`: numpy vector of the time data
   - `voltage`: numpy vector of the voltage data
-  - `peak_interval`: interval between peaks in seconds, as estimated via autocorrelation of the signal
+  - `peak_interval`: interval between all peaks in the signal, as estimated via autocorrelation of the signal (in seconds)
-  - `mean_hr_bpm`: average heart rate (in bpm) over the signal in chunks as specified by the user
+  - `mean_hr_bpm`: numpy vector containing the average heart rate (in bpm) for contiguous bins with a size specified by the user
-    - default chunk size is 20 seconds
+    - default chunk size is 10 seconds
+    - calculated by obtaining `peak_interval` over chunks of the data
+    - this can be recalculated by running the `get_mean_hr(<window_size>)` function, where `window_size` is the size of the chunks in seconds
   - `voltage_extremes`: tuple of the (min, max) of the voltage data
   - `duration`: total length of the signal in seconds
   - `beats`: numpy array with the approximate time locations of heart beats via peak detection following a bandpass filter